defenseunicorns/pepr/BEST_PRACTICES.md

 ## Core Development

-When developing new features in Pepr Core, it is recommended to to use `npx pepr deploy -i pepr:dev`, which will deploy Pepr's Kubernetes manifests to the cluster with the development image.
+When developing new features in Pepr Core, it is recommended to use `npx pepr deploy -i pepr:dev`, which will deploy Pepr's Kubernetes manifests to the cluster with the development image.
 This will allow you to test your changes without having to build a new image and push it to a registry.

 The workflow for developing features in Pepr is:
 1. Run `npm test` which will create a k3d cluster and build a development image called `pepr:dev`